 The RASC counsels its members at all times to cooperate with law enforcement officials, and to remain within the law.

-In keeping with the RASC's commitment to informative, inspiring, and safe EPO, it encourages its members to follow the following guidelines for the use of GLPs:
+In keeping with the RASC's commitment to informative, inspiring, and safe EPO, it strongly encourages its members to observe the following guidelines when using GLPs:

 - Ensure that GLPs are operated only by designated, responsible adults, preferably RASC members who are familiar with the potential hazards of laser light.
-During public events, consider assigning one or more RASC members to help GLP operators spot oncoming air traffic;
+During public events, it is best to assign one or more RASC members to help GLP operators spot oncoming air traffic;

 - Take special care not to shine GLPs in the direction of any person, vehicle, aircraft, or wildlife;